 Set priorities and goals

 If you really want to travel, set it as your top priority.
 I mean it.
 Remember about it day and night, especially every time when you want to use your money for something else.
 Think about how many nights you can spend in a new place in Asia for the cost of the fancy handbag.
-Understand what is more important for you – physical possesions or travel experiences and choose accordingly.
+Understand what is more important for you – physical possessions or travel experiences and choose accordingly.

 Set your goals for the specific trips you want to make and calculate the needed budget.